moebrowne/mountainofcode.co.uk/posts/2025-06-06_nginx-js-challenge-solver.md

     -H 'Cookie: res={HEXADECIMAL_VALUE}'
 ```

-The <magic-sparkle>magic</magic-sparkle> value stored in the `res` cookie was the key One internet search for
+The <magic-sparkle>magic</magic-sparkle> value stored in the `res` cookie was the key.
+One internet search for
 `"Verifying your browser" "res="` revealed [simon987/ngx_http_js_challenge_module](https://github.com/simon987/ngx_http_js_challenge_module).
 This is a "Simple javascript proof-of-work based access for Nginx".